naserrahall/Champions-League-Finals-Analysis/README.md

 ## Project Description

 This project aims to analyze data from the **UEFA Champions League** Finals using **Python**.
-The project includes data cleaning, missing value analysis, and exploring historical trends such as replays and penalty shootouts.
+The project includes data cleaning, missing value analysis, and exploring historical trends.

 ## Contents